-The Company applied for a reservation on the property in early 2017, which was granted in June 2017, after the public comment period ended.
-The reserved exploration area is approximately 24.6 hectares (0.25 square kilometer), identical to the historic GTK exploration license on the property, which expired in 2015.
+During August 2018, an exploration license for the Kiviniemi Scandium property was granted from the Finnish regulatory body governing mineral exploration and mining in Finland.
+The exploration area is approximately 24.6 hectares (0.25 square kilometer), identical to the historic GTK exploration license on the property, which expired in 2015.
 The mineralized area, as defined on GTK resource modeling maps, is approximately 25% of the total reservation.
-This reservation granted us a first position right to apply for an exploration license on the property (protected through 2018).
-The Company filed the exploration application in January 2018, and was granted the exploration license during August 2018.
-We are in the process of moving all our exploration rights to SCY Exploration Finland Oy, a wholly owned Finnish subsidiary.
 The exploration license requires us to report our exploration activities annually to Finland government agencies and to demonstrate in the annual reports that exploration work has been effective and systematic.